 The coaching theme

-My focus with this client was opening up her perception.
+My focus with this client was opening up her mind to new perceptions.
 She was held back by distorted expectations of herself and others.
 She couldn’t see where she was getting in her own way.
 My job was to help her stop piling pressure onto herself so she could calmly assess situations – and to turn around her tendency to get locked into assumptions about projects, other people, or herself.

 What we did

 After establishing some intentions for the executive coaching, the client and I worked together over six very creative and enlightening sessions.
 She was open-minded to the coaching process and receptive to new ideas.
 Her openness to the coaching and enthusiasm for new ideas was in itself proof that she had so much to offer.
 Although initially (to a certain extent) many of her offerings were covered over and dominated by stress.
-I helped this client to ‘observe’ unhelpful thoughts – a shift in perspective that would allow her to let go of negativity and fear.
+I helped this client to ‘observe’ her thoughts – a shift in perspective that would allow her to be less identified with negative and fearful thoughts and subsequently to be able to let them go.
 I also facilitated my client in having honest dialogue with herself – to examine why she didn’t work well with certain personalities, how she could better understand their point of view and support them more effectively.
 Many ‘light bulb’ moments ensued.